cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 Learned literals can be further classified based on whether the literal occurs in the original input problem (after preprocessing), and when it was learned.
 In the above example, the first two literals were learned as part of preprocessing, whereas the latter two literals were input literals learned during solving.
 By default, cvc5 will only report input literals that are not learned as part of preprocessing.
-More documentation about the classification of learned literals is available here: https://cvc5.github.io/docs-ci/docs-main/api/cpp/modes.html#_CPPv4N4cvc55modes14LearnedLitTypeE.
+More documentation about the classification of learned literals is available [here](https://cvc5.github.io/docs-ci/docs-main/api/cpp/modes.html#_CPPv4N4cvc55modes14LearnedLitTypeE).

 #### Candidate Models